-Clean heat infrastructure is a service that provides a campus, community, or group of buildings with a combination of non-combustion heating, cooling, and/or domestic hot water.
-Several advancements have been made in these areas providing an opportunity to support decarbonization both new and existing campuses and communities.
+Clean heat infrastructure provides a campus, community, or group of buildings with a combination of non-combustion heating, cooling, and/or domestic hot water.
+Several advancements in these areas presents an opportunity to decarbonize both new and existing campuses and communities.

-The following map provides an overview of both district geothermal systems across the Midwest and existing district based central heating plants mapping the potential for future upgrade.
+The following map provides an overview of clean heat infrastructure systems across the Midwest, along with existing district-based central heating plants that hold the potential for future upgrades.

 News and events

 "Here's a model for bringing geothermal to urban areas" – Canary Media, Dec.
 2022

 "The enormous heat pumps warming cities" – BBC Future Planet, Feb.
 2023